|Prof. Irene Oi-Lin Ng||The University of Hong Kong|

 Dr. Jinmiao Chen

 Singapore Immunology Network, A*STAR

 Dr. Jinmiao Chen is a computational biologist.
-She got her Bachelor in Computer Science, Ph.D. in machine learning and artificial neural networks.
+She got her Bachelor’s degree in Computer Science, Ph.D. in machine learning and artificial neural networks.
 After her Ph.D., she joined the Bioinformatics service core of SIgN, A*STAR Singapore in 2009.
 She has worked closely with bench scientists from SIgN and other research institutes to analyze microarray, next generation sequencing and microbiome data.
-In 2014 when high-dimensional mass cytometry and single-cell RNA-sequencing become available in Singapore, she developed a series of new computational methodologies for analyzing high-dimensional single-cell data, such as cytofkit, flowAI, Mpath and etc. Since 2014, she started her own research lab, single-cell computational/system immunology (SCCI) lab.
+In 2014 when high-dimensional mass cytometry and single-cell RNA-sequencing become available in Singapore, she developed a series of new computational methodologies for analyzing high-dimensional single-cell data, such as cytofkit, flowAI, Mpath and etc. Since 2014, she started her own research lab – single-cell computational/system immunology (SCCI) lab.
 Her lab currently focuses on integrated analysis of high-dimensional flow/mass cytometry and single-cell RNA-sequencing data, with the aim of studying cellular diversity, cell lineage, cell-cell interaction, cell movement and rare cell populations.
-The lab carries out independent research to develop new data analysis methods, and meanwhile massively involves in data analysis through collaboration.
+The lab carries out independent research to develop new data analysis methods, and is massively involved in data analysis through collaboration.
 In addition, the lab also initiates and runs biological research projects together with clinicians and biologists.

 Dr. Jordi Petriz